Residual checking with sdmTMB

 )

-Next, we will fit versions with various responses and predictors.
+Next, we will fit model configurations with various families and predictors.
 The first model will use the Poisson instead of the NB2.
 The 2nd model will match the simulated data.
 The third model is missing the ‘a1’ predictor.
-We’ll use a PC prior on the Matérn parameters to aid in estimation.
+We’ll use a penalized complexity (PC) prior on the Matérn parameters to aid in estimation.

 pc <- pc_matern(range_gt = 0.1, sigma_lt = 1)